cylc/cylc-admin/docs/proposal-optional-output-extension.md

 2. **Expiry triggers don't fit in with [optional outputs](https://github.com/cylc/cylc-flow/issues/5361)**

-   Under the existing logic, task expiry cannot cause incomplete tasks.
+   Under the existing logic, task expiry cannot cause a stall (due to a task finishing with incomplete outputs).
    This makes expiry unsafe.
 This proposal addresses this.

 3. **Expiry events can be detected late, or even missed due to the task pool implementation.**